- Calligraphy Demonstration and Lecture by Prof. Dongwei Zhai

 November 7, 2013

-Having grown up in New York and now based in Beijing, Michael Cherney has been living and working in China for twenty years under his Chinese name Qiu Mai (Autumn Wheat).
-A successful photographer, calligrapher and illustrator, he works with the great sophistication that draws on the subtleties of China's most scholarly and esoteric traditions.
-His works have been collected by the Metropolitan Museum of Art's Department of Asian Art (the first photographic works ever to enter the collection of that department).
+Having grown up in New York before moving to Beijing, American-born Michael Cherney has been living and working in China for twenty years under his Chinese name Qiu Mai (Autumn Wheat).
+Cherney is a successful photographer, calligrapher and illustrator; he works with the great sophistication that draws on the subtleties of China's most scholarly and esoteric traditions.
+His works have been collected by the Metropolitan Museum of Art's Department of Asian Art and were the first photographic works ever to enter the collection of that department.
 The lecture, co-sponsored by W&M Confucius Institute and the Department of Art & Art History, presented an overview of his artistic process and recent works.
 The art combined photography with the subject matter, aesthetics, materials and formats traditionally associated with classical Chinese painting, which allowed for viewing the present day environment and landscape in China through the lens of art history.
 In addition to the presentation, the artist guided the audience through viewing several handscrolls, albums and other works of his most recent creation.

 - Lecture "Difference Means Art"